paysera/javascript/README.md

     console.log(foo, bar); // => 1, 9
     ```

-    - Symbols cannot be faithfully polyfilled, so they should not be used when targeting browsers/environments that don't support them natively.
+    - Symbols and BigInts cannot be faithfully polyfilled, so they should not be used when targeting browsers/environments that don’t support them natively.

   <a name="types--complex"></a><a name="1.2"></a>
   - [1.2](#types--complex)  **Complex**: When you access a complex type you work on a reference to its value.